 Navone Family Wines.
 Founders, Andy and Celeste Navone were born and raised in Napa Valley.
 Andy’s grandfather, Giuseppe Navone came to Napa Valley in the early 1900s – then returned to Italy, met a girl, married within 2 weeks and accompanied his bride, Maria back to the Napa Valley.
 They purchased the current family ranch in what is now the northern fringes of St. Helena in 1914.
 This is a historical part of the valley – bordering their vineyard is the oldest, continuously, owned and operated family vineyard in California, David Fulton (same family ownership since 1860), Barney’s Vineyard operated by the Napa Valley Wine Library Association and named after their first president Barney Rhodes and slightly to the north are Charles Krug, the oldest winery in the Napa Valley and Beringer the oldest continuously operating winery in the Napa Valley.
 In comparison, Navone Family is the ‘young kid’ in this neighborhood.

 The Navone Ranch in those days was planted to Gamay, Grenache, Gewürztraminer and Zinfandel among other varietals.
-Andy found receipts showing records of his grandfather being paid $16/ton of grapes – today’s Napa prices for grapes, depending on the varietal are thousands of dollars per ton and much more than that for certain varietals and or from noted vineyard sites.
+Andy found receipts showing records of his grandfather being paid $16/ton of grapes – today’s Napa prices for grapes, depending on the varietal are thousands of dollars per ton and much more than that for certain varieties and or from noted vineyard sites.

 Giuseppe was also involved at what is now Markham Vineyards (originally built in the 1870s as Laurent Winery).
 By 1939 under different ownership that old winery was operating as the St. Helena Cooperative.
 While cleaning up his grandfather’s barn, Andy discovered several large signs indicating “St. Helena Winery, Bond Number 957” which corresponds to the original bond number for Laurent Winery.

 Andy’s father Ernie was a butcher, working at Keller Brother’s Meats – a store that was founded in St. Helena in the 1930s – located at 1320 Main Street.
 From stories we have heard, Ernie used to offer kids pieces of beef jerky followed by a line something like, “that jerky is really good, now go tell your parents”!
 The original sign is still hanging despite the business having long since closed.
 Later the Kellers sold the business to Ernie who ran Ernie’s Meat Department for many years.
-Ernie also oversaw the planting of grapes in 1979 on the family property – by 1986 all the old vines with the exception of a small block of Petite Sirah had been replaced by Cabernet Sauvignon.
+Ernie also oversaw the planting of grapes in 1979 on the family property; by 1986 all the old vines with the exception of a small block of Petite Sirah had been replaced by Cabernet Sauvignon.
 For a number of years, the grapes were being sold to the St. Helena Co-Operative Winery and also to Charles Krug Winery.

 Celeste worked for her father for some years; he operated a construction company he founded in the 1940s.
-She also spent time in the wine business – working at V Sattui Winery – both in their tasting room and helping with events.
+She also spent time in the wine business – working at V Sattui Winery, both in their tasting room and helping with events.
 And she ran Bella Tootsi in Calistoga for 17 years, a boutique shoe store that was housed in the old Calistoga National Bank building.

-Andy grew up in the Napa Valley in the 1970s – a much different landscape then compared to today as far as winery ownership.
+Andy grew up in Napa Valley in the 1970s which was a much different landscape then compared to today as far as winery ownership.
 He remembers his parents discouraging him from getting into the wine business, based on the very limited number of wineries in the Napa Valley at that time.
 Rather he became a mortgage banker, commuting to Walnut Creek for several decades.
-While still working, he began to make home wine in 2004 from second crop grapes – resulting in about a barrel of wine (aging in the same basement that his grandfather used for making wine).
+While still working, he began to make home wine in 2004 from second crop grapes resulting in about a barrel of wine (aging in the same basement that his grandfather used for making wine).
 Andy made wine for several years until in 2007 he asked Silver Oak if he could buy back one barrel of recently fermented wine.
 He continued doing this for several more years until he and his brother David decided to start making wine commercially.

 Case in point is when he needs premium wine barrels.
 Andy has used oak barrels from several cooperages over the years.
-A relative through marriage worked at Nadalie (cooperage based in Calistoga) – the first few vintages of Navone Family Wines were aged in Nadalie barrels.
-When the relative moved to Seguin Moreau Napa Cooperage, the next few vintages were from this cooper – and more recently, Andy has sourced barrels from Tonnellerie Ô (where one of his friends works).
+A relative through marriage worked at Nadalie (cooperage based in Calistoga).
+The first few vintages of Navone Family Wines were aged in Nadalie barrels.
+When the relative moved to Seguin Moreau Napa Cooperage, the next few vintages were from this cooper and more recently, Andy has sourced barrels from Tonnellerie Ô (where one of his friends works).
 And when he needs wine advice, he simply bounces ideas off of friend and well-regarded winemaker Corey Beck.

 Select Wines

-The 2015 Navone Family Wines Cabernet Sauvignon is 100% varietal – the wine is noticeably dark crimson in the glass; the bouquet shows some opulence – featuring ripe fruit, plum and dark cherry aromas complemented with hints of old cedar box and milk chocolate.
+The 2015 Navone Family Wines Cabernet Sauvignon is 100% varietal.
+This wine is noticeably dark crimson in the glass; the bouquet shows some opulence – featuring ripe fruit, plum and dark cherry aromas complemented with hints of old cedar box and milk chocolate.
 While the wine’s structure is supple and refined, it shows great depth and character of flavor – a density if you will.
 Darker fruit mostly shows on the palate with flavors of tobacco leaf and plum.
 The texture feels nice, a fine grip with tannins that linger for some time and are slightly dusty in nature.
 This wine is balanced throughout with good acidity.
 It is a wine with no harsh edges and drinks well by itself but certainly is crafted to be enjoyed with food.
 13.9% alcohol.
 Every bottle is numbered.

 —